Personal Development and Student Services

 Upgrade is a supervised study facility where students can access resources and support during their school based study periods.
 The space is monitored actively by Academic Mentors, who work as a link between students, teachers and parents to ensure all students make the best possible progress.
-At each progress review, some students are timetabled into additional Upgrade sessions to ensure they are supported in reaching their potential.
-In addition, weekly workshops are run on a range of skills including time management, organisation, revision and stress management.
+At each progress review, some students are timetabled into additional Upgrade+ sessions to provide structured, small group support in reaching their potential.
+Sessions include workshops on a range of skills including time management, organisation, revision and stress management.

 Every morning, all students attend compulsory AM registration sessions for fifteen minutes in their tutor bases.
 There, they take part in a range of activities:

 |Monday||The Big Question - a topical subject to debate|

 |Tuesday||Attendance Check - tutors review data and process paperwork for authorised absences|